User Reviews Overview

 GitHubReasons for Switching to GitLab

 We were already working with Github and found that Gitlab was a powerful solution we could add to our stack.
-We use GitLab for specific projects that are more timebound and we need to move fast on.- Industry: Health, Wellness & Fitness
+We use GitLab for specific projects that are more timebound and we need to move fast on.- Industry: Electrical/Electronic Manufacturing

 - Used Daily for 2+ years